 - Kidney-shaped beans: 18-24 hours

 Certain enzyme inhibitors found in nuts and some seeds make them more difficult to digest, especially when eaten in large amounts.
 Soaking nuts in warm, purified water with Celtic sea salt added overnight (or on average at least for 7 hours) neutralizes these enzyme inhibitors.
 For four cups of nuts or seeds, use one-tablespoon Celtic sea salt in enough warm, purified water to cover nuts or seeds by an inch.
 After draining water, place in a dehydrator at 120 degrees Fahrenheit or in a warm oven under 150 degrees Fahrenheit for 12 to 24 hours, depending upon crispness.
 Nourishing Traditions by Sally Fallon has some scrumptious recipes for nuts and seeds.

 Please note that “raw” cashews are not truly raw.
-They have been heated in an oven at 350 degrees Fahrenheit while in their shell in order to neutralize a toxic oil called cardol.
+While in their shell, they have been heated in an oven at 350 degrees Fahrenheit.
+This neutralizes a toxic oil called, cardol.
 Soaking at this point will not enhance the enzymes but will still make them more digestible.
 Soaking longer than 6 hours will make them soggy.
 If you are dehydrating in an oven, please turn nuts several times during the dehydrating process.
 We recommend TSM dehydrators.